Did you realise that there is a strong relationship between Christians, Fiction & Mission? It is often a positive one and it should be.

-It wouldn’t surprise me if this particular post that we received, wasn’t sanctioned by the producers of the movie (even if they were not directly involved in organizing it), knowing full well that Christians would innocently jump right in there, potentially jamming up computer server’s with this kind of sanctified email.
+It wouldn’t surprise me if this particular post that we received, wasn’t sanctioned by the producers of the movie.
+Even if they were not directly involved in organizing it they would not be upset by it at all.
+They know full well that Christians would innocently jump right in there.
+Potentially jamming up computer servers with this kind of sanctified email.
+It is fantastic advertising.

 Some would try and argue that even if it stopped one person from going to the movie it was a good thing.
 But how many others did it encourage to go?
-When the books first came out I even received an email from another Christian, about the author of the books JK Rowlings, directing me to a web site that made all sorts of claims about her.
-Strangely enough till that point I had never heard of her let along the fact that I knew nothing of the books (talk about being out of touch).
+When the books first came out I even received an email from another Christian, about the author of the books, JK Rowlings.
+It was directing me to a website that made all sorts of claims about her.
+Strangely enough, until that point, I had never heard of her, let alone that I knew anything of the books (talk about being out of touch).

-What was worse was that even to someone like myself the information was clearly lies and the smallest of research proved it to be so.
+Even worse, to someone like myself, the information was clearly lies and the smallest of research proved it to be so.
 What does that say about us as Christians?
 That we are prepared to defame people in order to win our argument?
 Surely not!
 But it was so in this case.

 Since we are talking about special effects, I can’t help wondering if both movies would have gone the same way if it weren’t for the Christian effect.
 And why is, one movie chosen over another to have a commotion made over it?

 d) Christians have shown by the continual production of such movies, to be totally ineffective in this regard.
-And the more that are produced the more it becomes impossible to combat because of shear scale.
-There is no way we would have the man power.
+And the more that is produced the more it becomes impossible to combat because of the shear scale.
+There is no way we would have the manpower.

 I remember when the Rock opera “Jesus Christ Superstar came out.
 The whole Christian community was up in arms because instead of Jesus being raised from the dead at the end, Judas started singing “I only want to know”.

-What if the same time and effort that was put into stopping people from hearing a story was put into empowering missions and pastors to be able to tell the story of Jesus?
+What if the same time and effort that was put into stopping people from hearing a story were put into empowering missions and pastors to be able to tell the story of Jesus?